CG-SHOP/pyutils25/README.md

 ## Changelog

+- `0.0.11`: Changed string-to-rational conversion to scale up to larger numbers.
 - `0.0.10`: Fixed adding the instances segments to the verification geometry helper.
 This was a serious issue that could lead to accepting invalid solutions.